 A: Suggested Dress: Holiday festive!
 Please note that the Feast of the Epiphany would have been a formal event in 1904.
 While formalwear is not necessary today, we discourage sneakers, blue jeans, and other informal attire for this event.

 A: It is not required, but certainly encouraged!

 A: Please switch off your cell phone upon arrival at the venue, we have a strict no cell phone or photography policy due to the immersive nature of the event.
 We urge everyone to place any bags along with their coats in the coat check on the first floor.
 The building will be locked during the performance and belongings will be secure.

 A: Due to the immersive nature of the evening and the service of dinner, late seating is not available.
 We recommend audience members arrive 20-30 minutes prior to the listed start time so you can check your belongings and enjoy complimentary whiskey, sherry, or stout upstairs in the Misses Morkan’s parlor before the performance begins.

 A: Premium ticket holders will have special seats reserved at the table with the cast.
 All others will be seated upon arrival.

 Q: How do I buy tickets?

-A: Buy your tickets on the Irish Repertory Theatre website here or call the box office at (212) 727-2737.
+A: Tickets are available on the Irish Repertory Theatre website here or call the box office at (212) 727-2737.

 Q: Can I use my Irish Rep member discount or gift card for this production?

-A: Irish Rep member receive 20% off show-only seating for performance November 18-30.
+A: Irish Rep members receive 20% off regular and premium seating for preview performances: November 17-28.
 Irish Rep Gift Cards are not eligible for this special engagement.